Chart Color Schemes

 Hurstville features high concentrations of group households, with a higher-than-average median household size

 Family households account for 73.4% of all households, including 31.7% couples with children, 27.3% couples without children, and 11.5% single parent families.
-Non-family households make up the remaining 26.6%, with lone person households at 18.6% and group households comprising 8.0%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.
+Non-family households constitute the remaining 26.6%, with lone person households at 18.6% and group households comprising 8.0%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households